 As Big Sky Rottweiler Rescue charity explains, the “rare” Rottweiler is technically a myth.

 There is no such thing as a rare Rottweiler dog, per se.
 Sometimes dogs with unusual features or coloration may be called “rare,” such as single-color coats (red is the most common here) or long hair coats.

 This is usually the result of breeding outside the official breed standard.
-It could be that the breeder didn’t know what they were doing or that the breeder deliberately bred for certain traits just so they could call the dog “rare” and charge a high price.
+It could be that the breeder didn’t know what they were doing or deliberately bred for certain traits just so they could call the dog “rare” and charge a high price.